HerveB/Coursera-Getting_and_Cleaning_Data-Project/CodeBook.md

 The data  represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 **The original data was split between training and test data.
-Both were merge for the purpose of create the tidy_data.txt dataset.**
+Both were merged for the purpose of creating the tidy_data.txt dataset.**

 **Only 66 features from the original 561 features were extracted for the assignment: those that are means or standard deviations e.g. variables containing -mean() or -std() in their name.**